zadrafi/concurve/README.md

 While this is a large improvement over what constituted statistical reporting a decade ago, it is still largely inadequate.

-Take for example, the 95% compatibility interval.
+Take for example, the 95% consonance interval.
 As many have stated before, there is nothing special about **95%**, yet we rarely see intervals of any other level.
 Choosing to compute a 95% interval is as mindless as choosing a 5% alpha level for hypothesis testing.
 A single